Thesis Introduction and Timeline

 Majors in the Religion Department are encouraged, but not required, to write a thesis in their final year of study.
 This opportunity is available to all majors in the department.

-In the beginning of the spring term, all majors in their junior year are sent a reminder about the Senior Thesis Application, which is due the first week of May.
-The senior thesis application must be approved by the Director of Undergraduate Studies.
+The Senior Thesis Application is due the first week of May, and must be approved by the Director of Undergraduate Studies.
 The thesis application consists of a 5-7 page prospectus and approval from a Religion faculty member who will serve as the thesis advisor.
+Most senior thesis writers spend some time during the summer preparing for writing, whether doing research in archives, reading intensively, or conducting ethnographic research.
+Typically (but not always) thesis writers will check in with their advisors informally once or twice during the summer months.

 The “timeline” outlined below provides an example of how students might pace their thesis writing and research.